Pherpher089/Nomad/ChangLog.md

 ### ctutor - 0.1.12c
 # 1/12/24
 - Fixed boss arena to support new navmesh
 - Fixed boss not dropping portal piece
+- Leaving boss kinematic as some of his ai will not work without it currently.
+This does need to be fixed but, because he does not walk up raps currently, it will not be an issue.

 ### ctutor - 0.1.12b
 # 1/11/24